fullon-labs/flon.whitepaper/fullon.whitepaper.md

 The **FullOn** ecosystem must ensure incentives exist for all types of miners (E.g. `TEC` miners, `DAC` miners, connectivity miners and including future unknown types of miners) to support a robust network and ecosystem.
 In order to ensure sufficient incentive for the layer-1 network, the execution miners are allocated in total 100,000,000 FLON tokens, to be mined within 10 years: each of the first 2 years will have `20%` of the allocation, i.e. `20 million FLON` and each of the following 6 years will have `10%` of the allocation, i.e. `10 million FLON`.
 The remaining `100,000,000 FLON` tokens will be allocated to `DAC` miners, connectivity miners and future introduced miners.

 It will be up to the community DAO governance committee to determine in the future how to distribute those tokens, through **FullOn** improvement proposals (`FIPs`) or similar decentralized decision making processes.
 As years pass and the network evolves, it will be up to the community to decide whether this reserve is enough, or whether to make adjustments with unmined tokens.

-### Community Grants and Programs

-There are `12%` of the total supply, i.e. `120,000,000 FLON` tokens allocated in this category.

-A large portion of tokens is devoted to grants and programs which fund community efforts, community projects and community-built technical components.
-This spans everything from education to events to direct deployment into venture-style funding for projects.
-A small provision exists for tokens that can be given away or sold in the future.
-Because %these efforts are decidedly long-term in nature, the tokens are released over 60 months.

 ## Deflation forces